PrismRL/prism/docs/source/making-a-roguelike/part14.rst

 Handling targets
 ----------------

-Let's head over ``gamestates`` and create a new folder called ``targethandlers``.
-Inside let's create a new file called ``targethandler.lua``.

-Let's walk through step by step.
-We're going to create a new base class we'll use for all our target handlers.
+Let's head over to ``modules/base/gamestates`` and create a new :lua:class:`GameState` in ``targethandler.lua``.
+We'll accept a display, the base :lua:class:`LevelState`, a target list, and the current target we're handling and initializes a few fields for convenience.

 .. code-block:: lua